 - Gluten-free option: Swap oat flour for certified gluten-free oat flour or use 1 tablespoon of coconut flour.

-If you don’t have a microwave, you can bake this protein mug cake in a lightly greased oven-proof ramekin for 12-18 minutes at 350°F (180°C).
+If you don’t have a microwave, you can bake this mug cake in a lightly greased oven-proof ramekin for 12 to 18 minutes at 350°F (180°C).

 Keep in mind that protein cakes baked in the oven tend to be denser and packed but still delicious.

-I love creating high-protein recipes by adding protein powder to my food.
-Below, I listed more easy healthy protein powder recipes for you to try:
+I love creating high-protein recipes to fuel up.
+Below, I listed more easy healthy high-protein recipes for you to try:

 More Mug Cake Recipes